ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 Visit the Ecocentro, a museum overlooking the coastline, where you can learn about the native wildlife and awaken your inner-ecologist.
 Experience the feeling of being inside the belly of a whale in a room that is modeled after the size and shape of these enormous creatures, and enjoy some amazing views of the Atlantic Ocean from a tower which doubles as a cozy reading room!
 Ecocentro is just 30 minutes away from downtown, and can be reached via a breezy walk on the beach.

-Early in the morning, we will pick you up at your hotel and will go towards Peninsula Valdes Protected Natural Area.
-After a one hour drive we will arrive at Puerto Piramides, where we will go on a regular boat trip (optional) to see whales from June to December and sea lions and cormorants from January to March.
+Early in the morning, we will pick you up from your hotel and drive towards Peninsula Valdes Protected Natural Area.
+After a one-hour drive, we will arrive at Puerto Piramides, where we will go on a regular boat trip (optional) to see whales from June to December and sea lions and cormorants from January to March.

-After this, we will head to Estancia San Lorenzo, a traditional sheeping farm of the area, where apart from being offered tipycal lamb on a spit, will visit the largest Magellan penguin reserve of the world, situated 4.5 miles far from the farm-house.
+After this, we will head to Estancia San Lorenzo, a traditional sheep farm of the area, where we’ll enjoy a typical lamb on a spit, and visit the largest Magellan penguin reserve of the world, situated 4.5 miles far from the farm-house.